Hecatron/grbd.github.io/content/posts/code/gtksharp.3.example1.md

 ### TestForm1.glade

-Next lets create a glade form to use in our project <br>
+Next let's create a glade form to use in our project <br>
 This is one created from the glade application we've used before.

   * Drag and drop the file saved from glade into the project